richardscollin/constable/README.md

 # Constable

-Generate lookup tables at compile time using an annotations on const functions.
+Generate lookup tables at compile time using attribute macros on const functions.

 ## Example